The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Key vintage label dating features:

 1980's: The turning point for a mature brand?
 Faced with increasing competition from the 'throwaway' culture of 1980s fashion, the St Michael brand had to change and adapt too.
+By the late 1980's, 38% of Mark & Spencer underwear was manufactured by Courtaulds (aka 'Britain's largest knicker-maker').

 Article written by Emma Benitez.
 BA (Hons) in Fashion and Dress History, incurable vintage aficionado and owner of Nylon Nostalgia.
 Emma is a fabric specialist for a lingerie manufacturer with operations in both Europe and Asia.
 She has also supplied fine vintage lingerie to media production companies, fashion designers and private collectors worldwide since 2009.